RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassDetails.md

       poseStamped.pose.orientation.z = 0;

       // send message (BE CAREFUL WHEN YOU SEND FOLLOWING CODE!)
-      // put your hand on the emergency button, press it when neccessary cmd_pub.publish(cartesian_pos_msg);
+      // put your hand on the emergency button, press it when necessary cmd_pub.publish(cartesian_pos_msg);

     ```

     **Note**:
-    1. In this method (through topic), the robot will abadon the previous goal immediately once it get a new goal
+    1. In this method (through topic), the robot will abaddon the previous goal immediately once it get a new goal

 <span id="cart_ctrl_lin"></span>